 So, how do you know which retirement calculator you should use?
 It depends on a few factors, including your life phase and how complex your situation is.

-In the scorecard shown below, there are three main criteria for rankings: accuracy, usability, and education.
+In the scorecard shown below, nine calculators were surveyed, and three main criteria exist for the rankings: accuracy, usability, and education.
 Each calculator was assigned scores in each category, with 3 being the best.
 Accuracy was ultimately weighted at 60 percent of the final score, with usability and education each representing 20 percent.

 |T. Rowe Price||2||3||2||2.2|